 As the news reports the terrible death and destruction in the Philippines resulting from the worst storm ever recorded, I feel sick with worry.
 As an environmental sociologist and a vegan researcher, I’m well aware that these storms are only going to worsen and become more common as global warming continues to influence catastrophic climate change.
 Researchers have already documented that natural disasters are on the rise and we have every reason to predict this trend will continue.

-Along with the heartache I feel from these news stories is an absolute–dare I say–rage at those folks, stubborn and insulated by privilege, who insist that global warming is not real, is a hoax, or is a “natural” event.
+Along with the heartache I feel from these news stories is an unavoidable annoyance with those who insist that global warming is not real, is a hoax, or is a “natural” event.
 Indeed, about half of Americans, most of whom have been influenced by conservative interests, believe that global warming is not a human-made phenomenon.
 This frustrates me to no end because it is our ignorance here in the West that is hurting those living in third world regions.
 It’s easy for us to kick back and ignore the scientific consensus about global warming when we’re living privileged lives here in the West.
 While natural disasters are also on the rise here, it is people (human and nonhuman) living in the Global South who are especially impacted.
 These are regions are close to sea level with high coastal populations, weak infrastructures, agriculture-based/weather dependent undiversified economies, high levels of poverty, and pitiful few resources to cope with disaster.
 When a major storm hits, it is more likely to hit one of these areas.
 Due to centuries of colonization and capitalist exploitation, these are the very areas that are least able to survive them.

 So where does veganism come in?
 Research shows that Nonhuman Animal agriculture accounts for 51% or more of Greenhouse Gas emissions.
 Many cultures living in the Global South have traditionally been plant-based, but increasingly, global capitalist pressures have pushed them into adopting Western diets and producing Nonhuman Animals and their feed.
 The Global South is exploited as a producer of non-vegan products, a market for our non-vegan products, and a dumping ground for the pollution those products create.
 The inevitable natural disasters that also burden these area are also tied to this globalized project of speciesism.